A Guide to Assist in Locating the Policies and Standards that Apply to You

 - Password Policy for System and Application Administrators: This policy details the heightened obligations of administrators, including a requirement for technical enforcement of the password standard.

-- Transmission of Protected Health Information and Personal Identifying Information Policy: This policy sets the requirements for transmitting certain types of sensitive information over public or wireless connections.
+- Transmission of Sensitive Information Policy and Standard: This policy sets the requirements for transmitting certain types of sensitive information over public or wireless connections.

 - Information Security Liaison Policy: This policy defines the roles and responsibilities of departmental Security Liaisons and requires Deans, Directors, Department Heads, and Principal Investigators to appoint a Security Liaison if they oversee areas that manage their own IT.

-- Institutional Data Governance Policy: This policy defines the governance structure for management of institutional data and establishes procedures for data classification.
+- Institutional Data governance Policy and Information Classification Standard: This policy defines the governance structure for management of institutional data and the standard establishes tiers for data classification.

-- Vulnerability Management Policy: This policy states the requirements for remediating Web, database and operating system vulnerabilities.
+- Vulnerability Management Policy: This policy details the requirements for remediating Web, database, application, and operating system vulnerabilities.

-- Incident Management Policy: This policy defines incident management responsibilities and the process for investigating breaches of sensitive information or mission critical devices.
-It formally assigns the responsibility for the cost of a breach to the department that has the primary responsibility for the system(s) on which the breach occurred.
+- Incident Management Policy: This policy defines incident management responsibilities and the process for investigating risk to sensitive information or mission critical devices.
+It formally assigns the responsibility for the cost of a breach to the department responsible for the breached system.

-- E-mail Address Policy: This policy requires the campus community to use an official UNC-Chapel Hill provided email address for official business.
-Also prohibits auto-forwarding of UNC-Chapel Hill email accounts.
-Manual forwarding of email is allowed under the policy.
+- E-Mail Address Policy: This policy discusses required uses for an official UNC-Chapel Hill provided email address and when forwarding of UNC-Chapel Hill email is and is not permitted.

-- E-mail Domain Policy: This policy requires all campus email servers to be maintained in accordance with the security policies and requires a memorandum of understanding for each domain to be filed with the Information Security Office.
+- E-Mail Domain Policy: This policy requires all campus email servers to be maintained in accordance with the security policies and requires a memorandum of understanding (MOU) for each affiliated domain to be filed with the Information Security Office.

 Every computer user at Carolina is required to adhere to applicable policies.
 All referenced policies and standards can be found on the ITS Policies and Procedures page.